cssmillie/StrainFinder/README.md

 # Load EM objects
 ems = [cPickle.load(open(fn, 'rb')) for fn in fns]

-# AIC of best estimate in each EM object
+# Get the best AIC in each EM object
 aics = [em.select_best_estimates(1)[0].aic for em in ems]

-# EM with minimum AIC
+# Select EM with the minimum AIC
 best_em = ems[numpy.argmin(aics)]
 ```